kanidm/kanidm/README.md

 * Correct and secure behaviour by default

 Today the project is still under heavy development to achieve these goals - we don't expect a fully functional release before early 2020.
+It is important to note that not all needed security features of the system have been completed yet!

 ## Code of Conduct